donkeyanaphora/donkeyanaphora.github.io/articles/article3/ExO_full.md

 ### Why Might Current AI Struggle Here?
-Current language models face several systematic barriers to producing ExO language at this point many of these are my own speculation/fan theory than concrete fact, but nevertheless here they are:
+Current language models face several systematic barriers to producing ExO language; at this point many of these are my own speculation or fan theory than concrete fact, but nevertheless here they are:

 #### Data Scarcity in Pretraining
 Though profound literature exists in pretraining corpora (Google Books, etc.), it's statistically underrepresented.
 By definition, novel writing is rare, and easily-licensed conventional text dominates the training mix.
 Even within Pulizer Prize winning articles/books etc the instances of truly profound prose/ExO language (as impactful as they may be) are few and far between.